kirti2222/MYSQL-Data-Analysis-Project/README.md

 11. Identify the top 10 individuals by ID,Age,Gender with the highest daily steps who also have a BMI greater than 25.
 ## Project Process
 ### 1. Data Understanding and Setup
-1.1.
-Data Source Identification: The project utilizes data called health_activity_data within the health schema.
-1.2.
-Data Import/Loading: The raw health activity data, which includes columns like gender, age, BMI, daily steps, sleep, and heart disease status, was loaded into the MySQL database.
-1.3.
-Schema Exploration: Reviewing the table structure to understand the column names (e.g., age, BMI, Daily_Steps) and data types to ensure accurate querying.
+o	Data Source Identification: The project utilizes data called health_activity_data within the health schema. o	Data Import/Loading: The raw health activity data, which includes columns like gender, age, BMI, daily steps, sleep, and heart disease status, was loaded into the MySQL database. o	Schema Exploration: Reviewing the table structure to understand the column names (e.g., age, BMI, Daily_Steps) and data types to ensure accurate querying.
 ### 2. Formulating and Executing Queries
 2.1.
 Question Translation: Each analytical question (e.g., "What is the average age?" or "How many individuals are males and how many are females?" ) was translated into a valid MySQL query
 2.2 .Basic Aggregation Queries: Using aggregate functions like AVG(), COUNT(), MIN(), and MAX() to find summary statistics.